Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

 This proof is not the most general one of the ANEC.
-In fact ANEC has been proven in the context of semiclassical gravity in multiple ways and for a variety of situations.
-Here we will only mention some of the existing proofs.
+In~fact, the ANEC has been proven in the context of semiclassical gravity in multiple ways and for a variety of situations.
+Here, we will only mention some of the existing~proofs.

-Yurtsever, who proved that ANEC holds for conformally coupled scalar fields on asymptotically flat two-dimensional spacetimes \cite{Yurtsever:1990gx} was also the first to suggest that ANEC holds generally.
-Wald and Yurtsever \cite{Wald:1991xn} proved that the ANEC holds for all Hadamard states of a massless scalar field in any globally hyperbolic, two-dimensional spacetime along any complete, achronal null geodesic.
+Yurtsever, who proved that the ANEC holds for conformally coupled scalar fields on asymptotically flat two-dimensional spacetimes~\cite{Yurtsever:1990gx}, was also the first to suggest that the ANEC holds generally.
+Wald and Yurtsever~\cite{Wald:1991xn} proved that the ANEC holds for all Hadamard states of a massless scalar field in any globally hyperbolic, two-dimensional spacetime along any complete, achronal null geodesic.
 Achronal null geodesics are those for which there are no two points that can be connected by a timelike path.
-As we will see, these geodesics are important in the study of wormholes.
-Flanagan and Wald \cite{Flanagan:1996gw} studied spacetimes perturbatively close to Minkowksi and provided the first proof of ANEC incorporating backreaction.
+As~we will see, these geodesics are important in the study of wormholes.
+Flanagan and Wald~\cite{Flanagan:1996gw} studied spacetimes perturbatively close to Minkowski and provided the first proof of the ANEC incorporating~backreaction.

-For general quantum fields in two-dimensional Minkowski space which have a mass gap, the ANEC was proven by Verch \cite{Verch:1999nt}.
-For conformal field theories in two-dimensional Minkowski space, the ANEC was established by Fewster and Hollands \cite{Fewster:2004nj} derived by the QEI of Eq.~\eqref{eqn:conf2d}.
+For general quantum fields in two-dimensional Minkowski space that have a mass gap, the~ANEC was proven by Verch~\cite{Verch:1999nt}.
+For~conformal field theories in two-dimensional Minkowski space, the~ANEC was established by Fewster and Hollands~\cite{Fewster:2004nj}, which was derived by the QEI of Equation~\eqref{eqn:conf2d}.

-There exist a variety of holographic proofs of ANEC assuming the AdS/CFT correspondence.
-Selectively, Ref.~\cite{Kelly:2014mra} proves the ANEC for CFTs in Minkowski space.
-The ANEC has also been proven from the quantum null energy condition \cite{Bousso:2015wca}, a local condition that bounds the renormalized null energy using derivatives of the von Neumann entropy.
-Faulkner et al. \cite{Faulkner:2016mzt} have argued that the ANEC can be derived directly using modular Hamiltonians for a range of interacting QFTs on Minkowski spacetime.
+There exist a variety of holographic proofs of the ANEC assuming the AdS/CFT correspondence.
+Selectively, Ref.~\cite{Kelly:2014mra} proved the ANEC for CFTs in Minkowski space.
+The~ANEC has also been proven from the quantum null energy condition~\cite{Bousso:2015wca}, which is a~local condition that bounds the renormalized null energy using the derivatives of von Neumann entropy.
+Faulkner~et~al.~\cite{Faulkner:2016mzt} have argued that the ANEC can be derived directly using modular Hamiltonians for a range of interacting QFTs on Minkowski~spacetime.

-In terms of general curved spacetimes, a proof by Fewster, Olum and Pfenning \cite{Fewster:2006uf} derived ANEC from a QEI for a flat spacetime with boundaries, for geodesics which stay a finite distance away from the boundary.
-Using a variation of this argument, Kontou and Olum \cite{Kontou:2015yha} proved the achronal ANEC in spacetimes with small curvature using the QEI of Eq.\eqref{eqn:curvbound}.
+In terms of general curved spacetimes, a~proof by Fewster, Olum, and Pfenning~\cite{Fewster:2006uf} derived the ANEC from a QEI for a flat spacetime with boundaries for~geodesics which stay a finite distance away from the boundary.
+Using a variation of this argument, Kontou and Olum~\cite{Kontou:2015yha} proved the achronal ANEC in spacetimes with small curvature using the QEI of Equation \eqref{eqn:curvbound}.